Taming heavy-tailed features by shrinkage: Main results

-\begin{rem} Here we explain the conditions for Lemma \ref{lem:1}.
+\begin{rem} Here we explain the conditions of Lemma \ref{lem:1}.
 Condition (1) assumes that the response from the GLM has bounded variance and is non-degenerate when $\eta$ is bounded.
-Note here that we {\bf do not assume a uniform lower bound} of $b''(\eta)$. $m(\omega)$ is allowed to decay to zero as $\omega \rightarrow \infty$.
+Note here that we {do not assume a uniform lower bound} of $b''(\eta)$. $m(\omega)$ is allowed to decay to zero as $\omega \rightarrow \infty$.
 Condition (2) says that the population covariance matrix of the design vector $\bx_i$ is positive definite and $\bx_i$ has bounded fourth moment.
-Condition (3) is natural; it holds if we have $\var(\bx_i^{T}\bbeta^*) < \infty$ and $\lambda_{\min}(\E \bx_i\bx_i^{T}) \ge \kappa_0 > 0$.
-Note that the ordinary least square (OLS) estimator has been shown to enjoy consistency under similar bounded fourth moment conditions (\cite{HKZ12}, \cite{ACa11}, \cite{Oli16}).
-Theorem 1 later establishes similar results for CGLM that embraces a much broader family of loss functions. \end{rem}

-\begin{rem} When deriving the statistical rate of $\widetilde\bbeta$ in Theorem 1 later, we will let the radius of the local neighborhood $r$ decay to zero so that the tolerance term $r^2(\sqrt{t / n} + \sqrt{d / n})$ is negligible. \end{rem}
+Condition (3) is natural: it holds if we have $\var(\bx_i^{\top}\bbeta^*) < \infty$ and $\lambda_{\min}(\E \bx_i\bx_i^{\top}) \ge \kappa_0 > 0$.
+Note that the ordinary least square (OLS) estimator has been shown to enjoy consistency under similar bounded fourth moment conditions (\citet{HKZ12}, \citet{ACa11}, \citet{Oli16}).
+Theorem 1 later establishes a similar result for the CGLM. \end{rem} \begin{rem} In the proof of Theorem \ref{thm:1}, we let the radius of the local neighborhood $r$ here decay to zero so that the tolerance term $r^2\{(t / n) ^ {1 / 2} + (d / n) ^ {1 / 2}\}$ is negligible. \end{rem}